tangentsoft/pidp8i/HACKERS.md

 Unlike with GNU Autoconf, which you may be familiar with, the `configure` script is not output from some other tool.
-It is just a driver for the Tcl and C code under the `autosetup` directory.
+It is just a driver for the generic Tcl and C code under the `autosetup` directory, which in turn runs the project-specific `auto.def` Tcl script to configure the software.
+Some knowledge of [Tcl syntax][tcldoc] will therefore be helpful in modifying `auto.def`.

 If you have to modify any of the files in `autosetup/` to get some needed effect, you should try to get that change into the upstream [Autosetup][asbs] project, then merge that change down into the local copy when it lands upstream.

-The bulk of the customization to the build system is in `auto.def`, which is a Tcl script run by `autosetup` via the `configure` script.
-Some knowledge of [Tcl syntax][tcldoc] will therefore be helpful in modifying it.

 If you do not have Tcl installed on your system, `configure` builds a minimal Tcl interpreter called `jimsh0`, based on the [Jim Tcl][jim] project.
-Developers working on the build system are encouraged to use this stripped-down version of Tcl rather than "real" Tcl because Jim Tcl is more or less a strict subset of Tcl, so any changes you make that work with the `jimsh0` interpreter should also work with "real" Tcl, but not vice versa.
+Developers working on the build system are encouraged to use this stripped-down version of Tcl rather than "real" Tcl because Jim Tcl is mostly-pure subset of Tcl, and `jimsh0` is a subset of the complete Jim Tcl distribution,  so any changes you make that work with the `jimsh0` interpreter should also work with "real" Tcl, but not vice versa.
 If you have Tcl installed and don't really need it, consider uninstalling it to force Autosetup to build and use `jimsh0`.

 The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by Autosetup